jalizadeh/TestBuddy/README.md

 | Result  | **T**  | **F**  | **F**  | **F**  | **F**  | **F**  | **F**  | **F**  |

 ## Result
-The end result will be auto-generated JSON file of the collection containing all the test cases
+The end result will be auto-generated JSON file of the collection containing all the test cases as Postman`s Example

 ```
 curl -X POST 'localhost:8080/json?delay=1' \